vlang/rfcs/embedding_resources.md

 # Embedding resources in v programs.

 ## Motivation (why is this needed):
-Programs frequently want to be as standalone as possible, because that makes distribution to end users much easier.
-That goal may be achieved by embedding binary resources directly inside the distributed executable.
+Programs frequently want to be as self contained as possible, because that makes distribution to end users much easier.
+That goal may be helped by embedding binary resources directly inside the distributed executable.

 ## Why existing approaches are not sufficient: